Why Campaign Tagging & Naming are Important and How To Do It Right

 Step 1: Analyse the current situation

-Check if current traffic source and campaign naming (Source, Medium, Campaign, Ad Content, etc.) is consistent and clear.
+Check if the current traffic source and campaign naming (Source, Medium, Campaign, Ad Content, etc.) is consistent and clear.
 Are there any requirements?
 For example, maybe some custom tracking parameters, specific utm values or parameters are needed for internal reporting.

 This is an important phase that many ignore and mess up the data even more.
 There is no one ultimate solution that would fit in all cases.
 And if the current naming convention is consistent and clear, that is a good reason not to break it for some minor changes or personal preferences.